-The resulting contract will be a Master Agreement (MA) and will be a Term Contract.
+The resulting contract will be a Master Agreement (MA).
 The dollar amount shown on the MA will be the maximum dollar amount to be spent for all services provided under the agreement.
 The State does not guarantee a minimum or maximum number of services to be provided, or dollar amount to be spent under any contract resulting from this RFP.
-Future projects will be awarded through Task Order Solicitations using the process set by section 3.05 TASK ORDER SOLICITATION AND DELIVERY ORDER PROCESS.
+Projects will be awarded through Delivery Orders (DO) using the process set by section 3.05 TASK ORDER AND DELIVERY ORDER PROCESS.

 SEC.
-3.05 TASK ORDER SOLICITATION AND DEVLIVERY ORDER PROCESS
+3.05 TASK ORDER AND DELIVERY ORDER PROCESS

-Once the MA is established this process will be used to issue Task Order Solicitation against the MA.
-When the State requires services under an MA the DNR Procurement Officer or Project Manager will issue a Task Order Solicitation to the Contractor.
-The solicitation will be a written document sent by email; will outline the required services to be provided; will inform the contractors how the proposal responses will be evaluated and will set a deadline for receipt of a proposal.
-Responses may be evaluated solely on cost, cost and technical response, or other criteria (i.e., timeliness of needed collection).
+Once the MA is established this process will be used to issue Delivery Orders (DOs) against the MA.
+When the State requires services under the MA the DNR Procurement Officer will issue a Task Order to the contractor.
+The Task Order will be a written document such as a memo or email; will outline the required services to be provided; and will set a deadline for receipt of a proposal.

-The Contractor shall provide a negotiable cost estimate within the designated timeframe for the services.
-Task Order Solicitations may require Contractors to return a Task Order Solicitation Response Form.
+Contractor shall provide a written proposal, including cost estimate, within the designated timeframe for the services requested.

 The State may negotiate the services or costs in the offered proposal within the parameters of the State Procurement Code.
-Once an agreement is reached the State will issue a written Delivery Order to the Contractor authorizing the work.
+Once an agreement is reached the State will issue a written DO to the Contractor authorizing the work.